pedro17pedroo/home_finances/replit.md

 - ✅ **Real-time Notifications**: Smart notifications for trial ending, payment issues, and subscription status changes
 - ✅ **Stripe Webhooks**: Automatic subscription status synchronization via webhooks
 - ✅ **Responsive Navigation**: Mobile-first responsive header with slide-out menu and optimized breakpoints
+- ✅ **Plan Limit Implementation**: Comprehensive plan limits for Basic tier with 5 accounts max and 1000 transactions/month
+- ✅ **Replit Migration**: Successfully migrated from Replit Agent to standard Replit environment with proper security

 ## Current Status
 The system is a **complete, production-ready SaaS platform** with all MVP and core features implemented.
 All pages are functional and the user journey from landing to subscription is complete.